Multilevel-Langevin pathwise average for Gibbs approximation: Abstract

 \section{Abstract}

-We propose and study a new multilevel method for the numerical approximation of a Gibbs distribution $\pi$ on $\mathbb{R}^d$, based on (over-damped) Langevin diffusions.
-This method both inspired by \cite{mainPPlangevin} and \cite{giles_szpruch_invariant} relies on a multilevel occupation measure, $i.e.$ on an appropriate combination of $\lev$ occupation measures of (constant-step) discretized schemes of the Langevin diffusion with respective steps $\pas_\ind=\pas_0 2^{-\ind}$, $\ind=0,\ldots,\lev$.
-For a given diffusion, we first state a result under general assumptions which guarantees an \textit{$\varepsilon$-approximation} (in a $L^2$-sense) with a cost proportional to $\varepsilon^{-2}$ ($i.e.$ proportional to a Monte-Carlo method without bias) or $\varepsilon^{-2}|\log \varepsilon|^3$ under less contractive assumptions.
+We propose and study a new multilevel method for the numerical approximation of a Gibbs distribution $\pi$ on $\mathbb{R}^d$, based on (overdamped) Langevin diffusions.
+This method inspired by \cite{mainPPlangevin} and \cite{giles_szpruch_invariant} relies on a multilevel occupation measure, $i.e.$ on an appropriate combination of $\lev$ occupation measures of (constant-step) Euler schemes with respective steps $\pas_\ind=\pas_0 2^{-\ind}$, $\ind=0,\ldots,\lev$.
+We first state a quantitative result under general assumptions which guarantees an \textit{$\varepsilon$-approximation} (in a $L^2$-sense) with a cost of the order $\varepsilon^{-2}$ or $\varepsilon^{-2}|\log \varepsilon|^3$ under less contractive assumptions.